About Our Data

 For Veterinary Practices:

-- Enhanced Informed Consent: Comprehensive risk disclosure protocols
+- Enhanced Informed Consent – Comprehensive risk disclosure including 40.7% fatality rate

 For Pet Owners:

-- Alternative Options: Request information about safer pain management alternatives
+- Request Alternatives – Ask about safer pain management options

 Immediate Research Needs:

-- Mechanism Studies: Understanding the physiological basis for adverse reactions
+- Mechanism Studies – Understanding physiological basis for adverse reactions

 Long-term Research Goals: